covjson/specification/spec.md

 }
 ```

-- The value of the type member must be `"Domain"`.
+- The value of the type member MUST be `"Domain"`.
-- For interoperability reasons it is strongly recommended that a domain object has the member `"profile"` with a string value to indicate that the domain follows a certain structure (e.g. a time series, a vertical profile, a spatio-temporal 4D grid).
+- For interoperability reasons it is RECOMMENDED that a domain object has the member `"profile"` with a string value to indicate that the domain follows a certain structure (e.g. a time series, a vertical profile, a spatio-temporal 4D grid).
 See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
-Custom profiles not part of this specification may be given by full URIs only.
+Custom profiles not part of this specification MAY be given by full URIs only.
-- A domain object must have the member `"axes"` which has as value an object where each key is an axis identifier and each value an axis object as defined below.
+- A domain object MUST have the member `"axes"` which has as value an object where each key is an axis identifier and each value an axis object as defined below.
-- A domain object may have the member `"referencing"` where the value is an array of reference system connection objects as defined below.
+- A domain object MAY have the member `"referencing"` where the value is an array of reference system connection objects as defined below.
-- A domain object must have a `"referencing"` member if the domain object is not part of a coverage collection or if the coverage collection does not have a `"referencing"` member.
+- A domain object MUST have a `"referencing"` member if the domain object is not part of a coverage collection or if the coverage collection does not have a `"referencing"` member.

 #### 6.1.1.
 Axis Objects

-- An axis object must have either a `"values"` member or, as a compact notation for a regularly spaced numeric axis, all the members `"start"`, `"stop"`, and `"num"`.
+- An axis object MUST have either a `"values"` member or, as a compact notation for a regularly spaced numeric axis, all the members `"start"`, `"stop"`, and `"num"`.
 - The value of `"values"` is a non-empty array of axis values.
-- The values of `"start"` and `"stop"` must be numbers, and the value of `"num"` an integer greater than zero.
-If the value of `"num"` is `1`, then `"start"` and `"stop"` must have identical values.
-For `num > 1`, the array elements of `"values"` may be reconstructed with the formula `start + i * step` where `i` is the ith element and in the interval `[0, num-1]` and `step = (stop - start) / (num - 1)`.
+- The values of `"start"` and `"stop"` MUST be numbers, and the value of `"num"` an integer greater than zero.
+If the value of `"num"` is `1`, then `"start"` and `"stop"` MUST have identical values.
+For `num > 1`, the array elements of `"values"` MAY be reconstructed with the formula `start + i * step` where `i` is the ith element and in the interval `[0, num-1]` and `step = (stop - start) / (num - 1)`.
 If `num = 1` then `"values"` is `[start]`.
 Note that `"start"` can be greater than `"stop"` in which case the axis values are descending.
 - The value of `"dataType"` determines the structure of an axis value and its components that are made available for referencing.
-The value of `"dataType"` must be either `"Primitive"`, `"Tuple"`, `"Polygon"`, or a full custom URI (although custom data types are not recommended for interoperability reasons).
-For `"Primitive"`, there is a single component and each axis value must be a number or string.
-For `"Tuple"`, each axis value must be an array of fixed size of primitive values in a defined order, where the tuple size corresponds to the number of components.
-For `"Polygon"`, each axis value must be a GeoJSON Polygon coordinate array, where each of the coordinate components (e.g. the x coordinates) form a component in the order they appear.
+The value of `"dataType"` MUST be either `"Primitive"`, `"Tuple"`, `"Polygon"`, or a full custom URI (although custom data types are not recommended for interoperability reasons).
+For `"Primitive"`, there is a single component and each axis value MUST be a number or string.
+For `"Tuple"`, each axis value MUST be an array of fixed size of primitive values in a defined order, where the tuple size corresponds to the number of components.
+For `"Polygon"`, each axis value MUST be a GeoJSON Polygon coordinate array, where each of the coordinate components (e.g. the x coordinates) form a component in the order they appear.
-- If missing, the member `"dataType"` defaults to `"Primitive"` and must not be included for that default case.
+- If missing, the member `"dataType"` defaults to `"Primitive"` and MUST not be included for that default case.
-- If `"dataType"` is `"Primitive"` and the associated reference system (see 6.1.2) defines a natural ordering of values then the array values in `"values"`, if existing, must be ordered monotonically, that is, increasing or decreasing.
+- If `"dataType"` is `"Primitive"` and the associated reference system (see 6.1.2) defines a natural ordering of values then the array values in `"values"`, if existing, MUST be ordered monotonically, that is, increasing or decreasing.
 - The value of `"components"` is a non-empty array of component identifiers corresponding to the order of the components defined by `"dataType"`.
-- If missing, the member `"components"` defaults to a one-element array of the axis identifier and must not be included for that default case.
+- If missing, the member `"components"` defaults to a one-element array of the axis identifier and MUST NOT be included for that default case.
-- A component identifier shall not be defined more than once in all axis objects of a domain object.
+- A component identifier SHALL NOT be defined more than once in all axis objects of a domain object.
-- An axis object may have axis value bounds defined in the member `"bounds"` where the value is an array of values of length `len*2` with `len` being the length of the `"values"` array.
+- An axis object MAY have axis value bounds defined in the member `"bounds"` where the value is an array of values of length `len*2` with `len` being the length of the `"values"` array.
 For each axis value at array index `i` in the `"values"` array, a lower and upper bounding value at positions `2*i` and `2*i+1`, respectively, are given in the bounds array.
-- If a domain axis object has no `"bounds"` member then a bounds array may be derived automatically.
+- If a domain axis object has no `"bounds"` member then a bounds array MAY be derived automatically.

 Example of an axis object with bounds:
 ```js